- Article One: Name and Purpose

 The Student Government will be composed of five components: an Executive Council and four Class Councils, each representing an academic year (MS-I, MS-II, MS-III, and MS-IV).

-The Executive Council will be composed of seven Officers who are all voting members to the Student Government: one President, one Vice-President, one Treasurer, and one Class Representative from each of the four Class Councils.
+The Executive Council will be composed of seven Officers who are all voting members to the Student Government: one President, one Vice-President, one Treasurer, one Class Representative from each of the four Class Councils, a Secretary, and a Diversity Representative.
 The Executive Council may appoint ad hoc subcommittees as needed by majority vote of its members.
 The Executive Council is responsible for budget allocation to as well as policy oversight of the Clubs & Organizations officially recognized by this Student Government.

 Each Class Council will be composed of elected and appointed members.
-The elected members are one President, one Vice-President, one Secretary, one Treasurer, one Class Representative, two Student Faculty Liaisons (SFL), and Student Medical Education Committee (SMEC) members determined by academic year (four SMEC members if serving in MS-I or MS-II, or six SMEC members if serving in MS-III or MS-IV).
+The elected members are one President, one Vice-President, one Secretary, one Treasurer, one Class Representative, two Student Faculty Liaisons (SFL), and Student Medical Education Committee (SMEC) members determined by academic year (four SMEC members from each individual class for a total of 16 SMEC members).
 The appointed members include Historian, Social Committee, and members of standing committees, which include Beautification Committee and Professionalism Committee.
 Only the President, Vice President, Secretary, Treasurer, and Class Representative will be voting members for the respective class and to the Student Government from each class.
 The number of appointed class officers will ultimately be determined at the discretion of the voting elected class officers (i.e., President, Vice-President, Treasurer, Secretary, and Class Representative).

 All members must be full-time students at the GUSoM in good academic standing.